Apply for the 2022 Summer Training Congress here!

-A: Students interested in financial aid must complete the FAFSA (fafsa.gov) and the regular STC application by the financial aid deadline.
+A: Students interested in financial aid must complete the 2021-2022 FAFSA (www.studentaid.gov) and the regular STC application by the financial aid deadline.
 There are no other required forms.
 If you are accepted into the program, you will then be considered for financial aid.
 (Do not fill out the 2022-2023 FAFSA, we are only accepting the 2021-2022 FAFSA at this time).

 Q: Do I have to complete a FAFSA even if I am applying for the STC scholarship?

 A: Yes.
 The STC scholarship is limited and awarded to students with financial need and merit.
 The FAFSA helps determine your need qualification.

 Q: I am completing the FAFSA.
 What is A.C.T.'s school code?

 A: Our school code is 014545.
 Please see the STC Financial Aid page for more information.

 Q: What is the deadline for applying for the STC scholarship?

 A: The deadline for applying for the STC scholarship is May 2, 2022.

 Q: How do I apply for a private (educational) loan?

 A: Contact the financial aid office for information on researching private (educational) loans.